 Basic requirements for you to enroll to the DMP program are:

-To apply for this program, first fill up the online application form for the Debt Management Program.
+Read more about the DMP here and to apply for this program, first fill up the online application form for the Debt Management Program.
 After that, you can proceed to set up an appointment at the nearest AKPK branch to you.
 Prepare the documents you need to bring and attend the counselling session.
 Keep in mind that AKPK does not deal with hire purchase loans or housing loans under the DMP, and while enrolled in the program, you will not be able to undertake any credit facilities from banks.